Egg Donation Requirements

 - Must have a valid driver’s license

-- No history of genetic disorders or medical conditions
+- Must have no history of genetic disorders or serious medical conditions

 - Must have a flexible schedule